People

 From 2014 to 2020 I was a postdoctoral research fellow within two projects led by Professor Nick Mai.
 The first was 'Embodied Borders: Problematizing Sexual Humanitarianism Through Experimental Filmmaking' (end Jan 2016).
 The second was 'Sexual Humanitarianism: Migration, Sex Work and Trafficking' funded by the European Research Council (end Jan 2020).
 Alongside conducting ethnography to analyse migrants’ agency and vulnerability to exploitation, it was through these two studies that I developed a keen interest and experience in ethnographic filmmaking as a social research method.

-Since 2022, the year I joined the School of Criminology, I started to examine more systematically the links between historical and contemporary criminalisation and repression of LGBTQ+ identities, behaviours, and queer histories of migration and mobilities within the UK and Italy.
+Since 2022, the year I joined the School of Criminology, I started to examine more systematically the links between historical and contemporary criminalisation and repression of LGBTQ+ identities and histories of migration and mobility within the UK and Italy.

 Publications